nhermab/DICOMPolice/README.md

 ### PixelMed (BSD-style License)

-Portions of the IOD validation logic are based on PixelMed’s `dciodvfy.cc`.
+Portions of the IOD validation logic are based on PixelMed's `dciodvfy.cc`.
 See [THIRD_PARTY_NOTICES](THIRD_PARTY_NOTICES) for details.

 ---